-“Our ‘Remember Me’ roses community art installation is the opportunity for everyone in our community to come together and celebrate the lives of those who are no longer with us.
-Whether that person was cared for by the hospice or not, or whether their death was recent or some time ago, all are welcome to be part of this exhibition to remember loved ones.
+“Our ‘Remember Me’ roses community art installation is an opportunity for everyone in our community to come together and celebrate the lives of those who are no longer with us.
+Whether that person was cared for by the hospice or not, or whether their death was recent or some time ago, all are welcome to be part of this exhibition to remember loved ones.”

 Talking about the impact it will have on the charity, she said: “We’re incredibly grateful to all those who support this new installation and the money raised from it will help the hospice to care for those in our community living with a terminal illness and also help support those who they leave behind.”

-For more information about the ‘Remember Me’ roses, which has kindly been supported by Arval UK, or to dedicate a rose, click here.
+For more information about the ‘Remember Me’ roses, which have kindly been supported by Arval UK, or to dedicate a rose, click here.

 17 May 2023